tHarvey303/synthesizer/docs/source/emission_grids/grids.rst

 Creating your own grids
 =======================

-For advanced users, synthesizer contains scripts for creating your own grids from popular SPS codes, and running these through CLOUDY.
+For advanced users, Synthesizer contains scripts for creating your own grids from popular SPS codes, and running these through CLOUDY.
 We provide scripts for doing this in the `grid-generation` repository.
 Details are provided `here <../advanced/creating_grids>`_.
-You will need a working installation of synthesizer for these scripts to work, as well as other dependencies for specific codes (e.g. `CLOUDY`, `python-FSPS`).
+You will need a working installation of Synthesizer for these scripts to work, as well as other dependencies for specific codes (e.g. `CLOUDY`, `python-FSPS`).
 Please reach out to us if you have questions about the pre-computed grids or grid creation.